triggermesh/docs/docs/guides/dataweavetransformation.md

 ## DataWeaveTransformation parameters

-- allowPerEventDwSpell: Allow to send the DataWeaveSpell as part of the request.
+- `allowPerEventDwSpell`: Allow to send the DataWeaveSpell as part of the request.
 (Optional)
-- dwSpell: DataWeave spell used to transform incoming CloudEvents.
+- `dwSpell`: DataWeave spell used to transform incoming CloudEvents.
 (Optional)
-- inputContentType: Content type for transformation ['application/json', 'application/xml'].
+- `inputContentType`: Content type for transformation ['application/json', 'application/xml'].
 (Optional)
-- outputContentType: Content type for transformation output. ['application/json', 'application/xml'].
+- `outputContentType`: Content type for transformation output. ['application/json', 'application/xml'].
 (Optional)

 Below is a sample DataWeave spell that will be used throughout the guide.
 ```